Proven-Paradox/shaper-system/Modules/Summoning.md

 #### Blaster Summon
 Prerequisites: [Summon Configuration: Spellcaster](#summon-configuration-spellcaster)
 Your summons gain an additional +1 to Physical and Mental Attack.
-Your Mental Attack Configuration ally gains the following option:
+Your Spellcaster Configuration ally gains the following option:

 ##### Blast
 Spell